This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Watching an amazing sunset while enjoying dinner overlooking the ocean is about as good as it gets.
 Puerto Vallarta delivers some of the most spectacular sunsets we have ever seen.
 That is more than enough reason to get out on the water and take in a sunset view from the best seat in the house.

-For a total Puerto Vallarta sunset cruise evening experience, you can set off on a sunset cruise with entertainment and a gourmet dinner, topped off by a phenomenal Cirque du Soleil style show (Rhythms of the Night).
+For a total Puerto Vallarta sunset cruise evening experience, you can set off on a sunset cruise with entertainment and a gourmet dinner, topped off by a phenomenal Cirque du Soleil-style show (Rhythms of the Night).

 Rhythms of the Night

-Going to the Rhythms of the Night Show in arguably one of the best things to do in Puerto Vallarta.
+Going to the Rhythms of the Night Show is arguably one of the best things to do in Puerto Vallarta.
 The show is a spectacular acrobatic dinner show, conceived of, written, and directed by Gilles Ste-Croix, the co-creator of Cirque du Soleil.

-The evening event starts out with a sunset cruise through Bandaras Bay to tropical Las Caletas Beach.
+The evening event starts with a sunset cruise through Bandaras Bay to tropical Las Caletas Beach.
 Dancers in elaborate costumes greet guests and provide you with a welcome cocktail.

 They then escort guests to a gourmet dinner, followed by the show.
 Did I forget to mention the open bar?

 If you have never eaten at a food park, this is your chance.
 In Puerto Vallarta, several vendors have established permanent small food stalls that surround an area filled with picnic tables.
 Everyone in your party gets to wander by the stalls and decide what they want.
 It could be tacos at one place, a stuffed potato with chorizo and cheese at another, or even a sushi roll.
 Everyone is happy (including those of us who enjoy a cocktail with dinner).